 - Use Ric rac to trim cushions, tea towels, serviettes, and tablecloths - in fact just about anything you can think of that needs uplifting could be a candidate for a ric rac transformation.

 So now the word is out on sewing ric rac.
-A genuine trim that is a must for every season – colorful, adaptable, easy to sew and a great way to add a bit of zest to the art of sewing.
-Loved for over 100 years, ric rac has the knick knack of making something special out of almost anything.
+A genuine trim that is a must for every season - colorful, adaptable, easy to sew and a great way to add a bit of zest to the art of sewing.
+Loved for over 100 years, ric rac has a knack of making something special out of almost anything.